 Clean up wherever necessary and take out the garbage either to the garage or on the curb (if it is a garbage pick up day).
 But you are not a maid.
 Vacuuming cat hair all over the house is beyond the call of duty, and we won’t clean dog slobbers on glass patio doors.

-ALWAYS leave a pink Report Card for the customer with a positive note on it.
+ALWAYS communicate with the customer either by text, phone, or by leaving a thank you note at the end.
+Usually, pet owners will let you know if they want daily texts, or every other day, or just on the first day only.
 Telling them that Fido was sooooo lonesome will not lead to repeat business.
-Start your note with “Welcome home …!
-It has been a sincere joy to take care of …!”
-Make your note upbeat, humorous, and fun.
+Make your texts upbeat, humorous, and fun.
 Show the customer that you loved their pets and are looking forward to seeing them again.

 Animals that escape may either bold and flee the area, or just hang around outside of the house.